wqking/eventpp/doc/eventdispatcher.md

 dispatcher.enqueue(3, 8, "hello"); // Compile OK
 ```

-## Notes and caveats
+## Nested listener safety
-1. If a listener adds another listener of the same event to the dispatcher during a dispatching, the new listener is guaranteed to be called within the same dispatching.
-Ideally the new added listener should not be called, but this is limited by the underlying data structure.
+1. If a listener adds another listener of the same event to the dispatcher during a dispatching, the new listener is guaranteed not to be triggered within the same dispatching.
+This is guaranteed by an unsigned 64 bits integer counter.
+This rule will be broken is the counter is overflowed to zero in a dispatching, but this rule will continue working on the subsequence dispatching.
+2. Any listeners that are removed during a dispatching are guaranteed not triggered.
+3. All above points are not true in multiple threading.
+That's to say, if one thread is invoking a callback list, the other thread add or remove a callback, the added or removed callback may be triggered during the invoking.

 ## Thread safety
 `EventDispatcher` is thread safe.
 All public functions can be invoked from multiple threads simultaneously.
 If it failed, please report a bug.
+`EventDispatcher` guarantees the integration of each append/prepend/insert/remove/dispatching operations, but it doesn't guarantee the order of the operations in multiple threads.
+For example, if a thread is dispatching an event, the other thread removes a listener in the mean time, the removed listener may be still triggered after it's removed.
 But the operations on the listeners, such as copying, moving, comparing, or invoking, may be not thread safe.
 It depends on listeners.